TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 • Any extra activities not specified under "services included"

-The biggest downside in the program description above is food not being included, since when you are out in the field working all day, nourishment becomes a singular obsession.
+The biggest downside in the program description above is that food is not included.
+When you are out in the field working all day, nourishment becomes a singular obsession.
 Given the vagueness of the program description, much does not fall under "services included," which could cause concern regarding your actual participation cost.
 Look for a program that offers more details.
 It would be best if you were comfortable with the basic package.

 The following is an excerpt of the description from an ad for the field school I decided to attend: the Maya Research Program.